srl-labs/learn-srlinux/docs/ndk/guide/dev/go/the-hard-way/main.md

 We create the logger before initializing the application so that we can pass it to the application and use it to log the application's state.

-Logging from the NDK application is a separate topic that is covered in the [Logging](logging.md) section of this guide.
+Logging from the NDK application is a separate topic that is covered in the [Logging](../with-bond/logging.md) section of the guide that covers the Bond helper package.

 ## Context, gRPC Requests and Metadata